The Mysterious Sisters

 Seeing his suddenly lonely expression, I couldn't say anything in response.

-This guy… he had a loner attribute?
+This guy… he has the loner attribute?
 Maybe I should go a little easier on him…

 "Also, you're actually the first person to beat me in a mock battle since my Hero debut!
 There were people who tried to win by any means necessary, though."